 Program Administrator Annual Summary of Activities – produced annually after EM&V reports are complete.

-Draft EM&V Reports and Final EM&V Reports – draft EM&V reports are typically available approximately six (6) months after the close of the Program Year on the SAG website for stakeholder review and comment.
-Final EM&V reports are typically available within eight (8) months after the close of the Program Year.
+Draft EM&V Reports and Final EM&V Reports – draft EM&V reports are typically available approximately three and one-half (3 ½) months after the close of the Program Year on the SAG website for stakeholder review and comment.
+Final EM&V reports are typically available within 120 days after the close of the Program Year.

 Technical Reference Manual (IL-TRM) – contains deemed Measures used by all Program Administrators.
 The IL-TRM is updated annually based on input from Program Administrators, Evaluators, and other interested stakeholders through a consensus-based decision-making process.
-The IL-TRM updates are completed by March 1 of each year, submitted to the ICC, and are effective June 1, the start of the new Program Year, generally within three (3) months after it is submitted to the ICC.
+The IL-TRM updates are completed by October 1 of each year, submitted to the ICC, and are effective January 1, the start of the new Program Year, generally within three (3) months after it is submitted to the ICC.